juangriffin121/ObsidianVault/Programing/Rust/Data types.md

 let a: [i32; 5] = [1, 2, 3, 4, 5];
 let a = [3; 5]; -> [3, 3, 3, 3, 3]
 ```
-Arrays are useful when you want your data allocated on the [[stack]] rather than the [[heap]] or when you want to ensure you always have a fixed number of elements.
+Arrays are useful when you want your data allocated on the [[stack(memory)]] rather than the [[heap]] or when you want to ensure you always have a fixed number of elements.
 An array isn’t as flexible as the vector type, though.
 A _vector_ is a similar collection type provided by the standard library that _is_ allowed to grow or shrink in size.
 If you’re unsure whether to use an array or a vector, chances are you should use a vector.
 Array elements are accesed like in python, a\[i\]